vsanthanam/ScoreFive-2/README.md

 $ cd path/to/repo
 $ ./sftool bootstrap
 ```
-> *Warning*: If you get gatekeeper errors from macOS, navigate to `path/to/repo/bin/` and right click on the included binaries and click "open" on the offending binary.
-This will tell the OS that you're okay to run them.
+> *Warning*: If you get gatekeeper errors from macOS, navigate to `path/to/repo/bin/`, right click on the offending binary and click "open".
+This will tell the OS that you're okay to run the tool.
+You may need to do this for multiple binaries.

 3. Finally, you can generate the Xcode projects with `./sftool`